martynrees/CatC-Health/README.md

 - **Bot Authentication**: Uses Webex Teams SDK with bot tokens

 ### Error Handling
-The AI integration includes specific error messages for common scenarios:
-- Missing API key: `"❌ AI Summary Error: The summary was not able to be processed as the API key was not provided."`
-- Quota exceeded: `"❌ AI Summary Error: The summary was not able to be processed as the API quota was exceeded."`
-- API unavailable: `"❌ AI Summary Error: The summary was not able to be processed as the API was not available."`
+The AI and Webex integrations are optional and gracefully degrade if:
+- API keys are missing or invalid
+- Dependencies are not installed
+- API quota is exceeded
+- Services are unavailable

+Specific error messages guide users to resolve configuration issues.

 ## Dependencies

+All dependencies are managed in `requirements.txt`:

-### Core Dependencies (Required)
+### Core Dependencies
 - `requests>=2.25.0` - HTTP client for API calls
 - `urllib3>=1.26.0` - HTTP library with SSL support
 - `python-dotenv>=0.19.0` - Environment variable management
 - `reportlab>=3.6.0` - PDF generation library
+- `tenacity>=8.2.0` - Retry logic with exponential backoff

-### Optional AI Dependencies
+### AI and Integration Dependencies (Optional)
 - `langchain>=0.1.0` - AI framework for structured LLM interactions
-- `langchain-openai>=0.1.0` - OpenAI integration for LangChain
+- `langchain-openai>=0.1.0` - OpenAI GPT-4o-mini integration

-### Optional Webex Dependencies
 - `webexteamssdk>=1.6.0` - Webex Teams API integration

+### Testing Dependencies
+- `pytest>=7.4.0` - Unit testing framework
+- `pytest-cov>=4.1.0` - Code coverage reporting

-**Note**: The script gracefully handles missing optional dependencies and will continue to function without AI features if these packages are not installed.
+**Note**: The application gracefully handles missing optional dependencies and will continue to function without AI/Webex features if these packages are not installed.

 ## Troubleshooting

 ### Common Issues

+1. **Configuration Validation Errors**
+   - Run the application to see specific validation errors
+   - Ensure `.env` file exists (copy from `.env.example`)
+   - Verify all required variables are set: `CATALYST_CENTER_URL`, `CATALYST_CENTER_USERNAME`, `CATALYST_CENTER_PASSWORD`
+   - Check that Catalyst Center URL includes `https://`

-1. **Authentication Failures**
+2. **Authentication Failures**
-   - Verify credentials in `.env` file
+   - Verify credentials in `.env` file are correct
    - Check network connectivity to Catalyst Center
    - Ensure API access is enabled for your user account
-   - Confirm Catalyst Center URL is correct (include https://)
+   - Confirm the URL points to the correct Catalyst Center instance

-2. **SSL Certificate Errors**
+3. **SSL Certificate Errors**
    - Set `VERIFY_SSL=false` in `.env` for self-signed certificates
    - For production, use valid certificates and set `VERIFY_SSL=true`

+4. **API Request Failures**
+   - The application automatically retries failed requests (3 attempts with exponential backoff)
+   - Check logs for persistent failures that exceed retry attempts
+   - Verify API endpoint permissions for your user account
+   - Increase `REQUEST_TIMEOUT` for slow network connections

-3. **Import/Dependency Errors**
+5. **Import/Dependency Errors**
-   - Run `pip install -r requirements.txt` to install required packages
+   - Run `pip install -r requirements.txt` to install all dependencies
-   - For AI features: `pip install -r requirements-ai.txt`
+   - Ensure Python 3.8+ is being used
+   - Verify virtual environment is activated if using one
    - Use the installation script: `./install_dependencies.sh`
-   - Ensure Python 3.6+ is being used

-4. **Shell Script Issues**
-   - Make sure the script is executable: `chmod +x run_health_monitor.sh`
-   - Check virtual environment creation with `./install_dependencies.sh`
-   - Use `./run_health_monitor.sh --help` for usage guidance
-   - Review script output for specific dependency or configuration issues

-4. **AI Features Not Working**
+6. **AI Features Not Working**
    - Check if `OPENAI_API_KEY` is set in `.env` file
    - Verify OpenAI API key is valid and has sufficient quota
-   - Install AI dependencies: `pip install langchain langchain-openai`
+   - Ensure AI dependencies are installed (langchain, langchain-openai)
-   - Review AI error messages in console output
+   - Review console output for specific AI error messages

-5. **Webex Messages Not Sent**
+7. **Webex Messages Not Sent**
    - Verify `WEBEX_BOT_TOKEN` and `WEBEX_SPACE_ID` in `.env` file
    - Ensure bot has access to the specified Webex space
-   - Install Webex SDK: `pip install webexteamssdk`
+   - Install Webex SDK: included in requirements.txt
    - Check bot permissions in Webex Teams

-6. **Empty or Incomplete Reports**
+8. **Empty or Incomplete Reports**
    - Check if devices are registered in Catalyst Center
    - Verify user permissions for device and assurance data access
    - Review API endpoint connectivity (some internal APIs may require elevated access)
    - Check log files for specific API call failures

-7. **Performance Issues**
-   - Adjust `DEFAULT_LIMIT` in `.env` to reduce API response sizes
-   - Increase `REQUEST_TIMEOUT` for slow network connections
-   - Use health filters to limit data collection scope

-8. **Shell Script Troubleshooting**
-   - The enhanced `run_health_monitor.sh` provides built-in diagnostics
-   - Use `./run_health_monitor.sh --help` for usage information
-   - Review script output for environment validation results
-   - Check virtual environment activation and dependency installation
+9. **Test Failures**
+   - Run `pytest tests/ -v` to see detailed test output
+   - Ensure all dependencies are installed
+   - Check that test fixtures in `tests/fixtures/` are present

 ### Logging